Vinegar Stain Removal - From Apple Cider, Balsamic And Red Wine Vinegar

 White Vinegar As Cleaner And Stain Remover

-Like I said above, normally we think of vinegar, at least white vinegar, as a stain remover and cleaner instead of causing stains.
+Like I said above, normally we think of white vinegar as a stain remover and cleaner, instead of causing stains.

-You can submit your uses for vinegar for cleaning and stain removal here.
+You can submit your uses for vinegar for cleaning and stain removal here, or read lots of ways to use it that have already been submitted.

 Get Even More Stain And Spot Removal Help Here